viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

    ninja install
    ```

-   This tutorial passes three flags to the build process to configure the build:
+   For this tutorial, the build process uses the following configuration options.
+See [Viam C++ SDK Build Instructions](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/BUILDING.md) for more information:

    - `VIAMCPPSDK_BUILD_TFLITE_EXAMPLE_MODULE` to request building the example module for this tutorial.
    - [`VIAMCPPSDK_USE_DYNAMIC_PROTOS`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/BUILDING.md#viamcppsdk_use_dynamic_protos) to request that proto generation happen along with the build.